UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 ```
 # Timelines and trials and designs

-There are many randomisation batteries included in jsPsych, if you have not read about timelines, you have to look for them using the link, they are important.
+There are many [randomisation](https://www.jspsych.org/core_library/jspsych-randomization/) batteries included in jsPsych.

-(...todo)

 Typical folder structure: